Sybe3010/BikeESP32--final-integrated-project-/README.md

 ## The Project
 This project features a ESP32-S3 devkit equiped with 16MB ROM and 8MB PSRAM, to connect al sensor and actuators there is a PCB.
 The board is programmed using VSCode on PlatformIO.
 The chosen platform is Arduino meanly because that is what we use at school, but also because of the great support.
+In the future I would like to expand the project and make a custom PCB.